bakhshalipour/ICD/README.md

 Please cite the following paper when using the provided source codes:

-M. Bakhshalipour, A. Faraji, A. Vakil-Ghahani, F. Samandi, P. Lotfi-Kamran, and H. Sarbazi-Azad, "Reducing Writebacks Through In-Cache Displacement," in ACM Transactions on Design Automation of Electronic Systems (TODAES), 2019.
+M. Bakhshalipour, A. Faraji, A. Vakil-Ghahani, F. Samandi, P. Lotfi-Kamran, and H. Sarbazi-Azad, "Reducing Writebacks Through In-Cache Displacement," in ACM Transactions on Design Automation of Electronic Systems (TODAES), vol. 24, no. 2, article 16, March 2019.